Du4nG/SSG-2/content/posts/loop/index.md

 There's a fine line between ... and ...
 I like her better with her mouth shut
 I want 3 times my normal sth - Done.
 Wait, what ?
-I should have asked for 5, is 4 still on the table There's a first time for everything tonight warmer than I was ready for
+I should have asked for 5, is 4 still on the table I know, the act of not letting anyone even know if I am fine or not, does expose how a truly greedy, selfish person I am in life.
+There's a first time for everything tonight warmer than I was ready for
 Saw that coming from a mile away